ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

 ## How to do it

-To change the information displayed on the first line of your orders, you need to edit the **OrderDisplayFormat** config key.
+To change the information displayed on the first line of your orders, you need to edit the **/WMS/WMS-Worker/OrderDisplayFormat** config key.

 You can learn more about it in the **[Config options reference](https://docs.erp.net/tech/reference/config-options-reference.html#55-wmswms-workerorderdisplayformat)**.